-Applications Open for Fall 2022
+Applications Open for Spring 2023

-A Holistic Master of Computer Science Curriculum
+A Hands-On, Flexible Master of Computer Science Curriculum

 - Flexible self-paced lectures and weekly live sessions with professors to develop graduate-level skills and thinking

 Our Computer Science Alumni have gone on to lucrative careers across a wide variety of fields.
-For example, past graduates of our MCS program have gone on to careers at Amazon, Facebook, Google, Halliburton, JP Morgan Chase, Microsoft, Schlumberger, Two Sigma, Uber, and many other leading companies.
+For example, past graduates of our MCS program have gone on to careers at Amazon, Meta, Google, Halliburton, JP Morgan Chase, Microsoft, Schlumberger, Two Sigma, Uber, and many other leading companies.

 -Scott Rixner, Faculty Director

 EXPECT WHAT YOU WOULD FROM AN ON-CAMPUS PROGRAM